datenanfragen/website/content/en/act/honey/index.md

 ## Used Honey without an account?

 You've used Honey without creating an account?
 They have still collected your history data.
-To request it, you have to identify yourself with two IDs that Honey keeps on you.
+To request it, you have to identify yourself with two IDs that Honey has assigned to you.

-Enter your name, email, and both IDs into the form below and you are ready to send your data request!

 ### Find your two IDs

-Finding the two IDs (*userId* and *deviceId*) is unfortunately a little complicated, but it shouldn't be too hard if you follow this guide.
+Finding the two IDs (*userId* and *deviceId*) is unfortunately a little complicated, so we've compiled a guide with screenshots that explains the process in detail.

 We have to look into the so-called "local storage" of the Honey extension.
 That is a place in your browser where pages and extensions can save data.
 You might have heard of cookies, local storage is similar.

-The process for accessing Honey's local storage is different from browser to browser, so we have written two guides: One for Firefox and one for Chrome.
+The process for accessing Honey's local storage is different from browser to browser.
+We'll show you how it works for both Firefox and Chrome:

 <div class="box box-info">
 <details open>